 Let’s be clear: Jesus’ death was not primarily a result of his falling out with the religious authorities of his day.
 If this had been the case, than the Jewish religious leaders could simply have had him stoned to death, without having to consult the Roman authorities.
 Contrary to what Caiaphas says to Pilate in Jesus Christ Superstar, the Jews did indeed have their own “laws to put a man to death”.

 Yet Jesus wasn't stoned to death, he was crucified, and crucifixion was the Roman method of execution for those considered to be political and social agitators.

-Anderson’s performance is a show-stopper – and remember this is just the first song!
+Anderson’s performance is a show-stopper – and remember this is the first song!
 His portrayal of the despairing and ultimately frightened Judas, desperately attempting to warn Jesus of the wrath of the occupying Romans, is both mesmerizing and heartbreaking.
-Just listen to the despair in his voice when, towards the end of the song, Judas laments, “He won’t listen to me . . .”
+Just listen to the despair in his voice when, towards the end of the song, Judas laments, “He won’t listen to me.”

 Without doubt, Judas is a well-developed and sympathetically-drawn character in Jesus Christ Superstar.
 Unfortunately, the same cannot be said about Jesus, played in the film by Ted Neeley.

-In Jesus Christ Superstar, Jesus is depicted as an “innocent puppet”, a hapless player in some vast cosmic game in which he has no hand in calling the shots, as “everything is fixed” and thus nothing can be changed.
+In Jesus Christ Superstar, Jesus is depicted as an “innocent puppet,” a hapless player in a vast cosmic game in which he has no hand in calling the shots, as “everything is fixed” and thus nothing can be changed.
 He is a tool to be used in some grand design not of his making.

 Yet such a “rose-colored” interpretation, insists Nelson-Pallmeyer, conceals “brutal images of God.”